fidl_fuchsia_sysmem2

 If logical allocation fails for an attached subtree (using [fuchsia.sysmem2/BufferCollection.AttachToken]), the server end of the eventpair will close during that failure regardless of the number of buffers potenitally allocated in the overall buffer collection.
 This is for logical allocation consistency with normal allocation.

 The lifetime signalled by this event includes asynchronous cleanup of allocated buffers, and this asynchronous cleanup cannot occur until all holders of VMO handles to the buffers have closed those VMO handles.
-Therefore, clients should take care not to become blocked forever waiting for ZX_EVENTPAIR_PEER_CLOSED to be signalled if any of the participants using the logical buffer collection are less trusted or less reliable.
-Failure to allocate a new/replacement buffer collection is much better than getting stuck forever.
+Therefore, clients should take care not to become blocked forever waiting for ZX_EVENTPAIR_PEER_CLOSED to be signalled if any of the participants using the logical buffer collection (including the waiter itself) are less trusted, less reliable, or potentially blocked by the wait itself.
+Waiting asynchronously is recommended.
+Setting a deadline for the client wait may be prudent, depending on details of how the collection and/or its VMOs are used or shared.
+Failure to allocate a new/replacement buffer collection is better than getting stuck forever.

-The server intentionally doesn’t “trust” any signals on the server_end.
-This mechanism intentionally uses only ZX_EVENTPAIR_PEER_CLOSED which can’t be set “early”, and is only set when all handles to the server end eventpair are closed.
+The server intentionally doesn’t “trust” any signals set on the server_end.
+This mechanism intentionally uses only ZX_EVENTPAIR_PEER_CLOSED set on the client end, which can’t be set “early”, and is only set when all handles to the server end eventpair are closed.
 No meaning is associated with any of the other signals, and clients should ignore any other signal bits on either end of the eventpair.

 The server_end may lack ZX_RIGHT_SIGNAL or ZX_RIGHT_SIGNAL_PEER, but must have ZX_RIGHT_DUPLICATE (and must have ZX_RIGHT_TRANSFER to transfer without causing BufferCollection channel failure).